iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Feature - Add a filter to enable security code check during QR checkin, `tribe_tickets_plus_qr_check_security_code`  [87756]
 * Fix - Show the ticket table when tickets are all sold out, show message in list view [111893]
 * Tweak - Set `tribe_tickets_plus_trash_ticket` filter to true by default [112409]
-* Tweak - Added internal methods to WooCommerce and EDD handle more atomic Views for Gutenberg extension [112478]
+* Tweak - Added internal methods to WooCommerce and Easy Digital Downloads to handle more atomic Views for Gutenberg extension [112478]

 = [4.8] 2018-08-22 =

 * Feature - Include a Tickets REST API endpoint for read operations [108021]
-* Feature - Include WooTickets and EDD tickets fields in the WP personal data erase [108491]
+* Feature - Include WooCommerce tickets and Easy Digital Downloads tickets fields in the WP personal data erase [108491]
-* Fix - Properly update attendees transient when checkin/unchekin an attendee for WooCommerce and EDD Tickets, in order to see changes immediately.
+* Fix - Properly update attendees transient when checkin/unchekin an attendee for WooCommerce and Easy Digital Downloads Tickets, in order to see changes immediately.
 Thanks to Adam for the report!
 [104355]
 * Tweak - WooCommerce Orders Sales by Ticket section to remove duplicate data [110034]
 * Tweak - Attendees section to clarify infomation [110038]

 = [4.7.6] 2018-08-01 =

 * Add - New template file for inserting the QR codes in tickets emails.
 Props to @madebyelmcity for bringing this up [62181]
-* Fix - Fix EDD tickets stock being borked after updating capacity.
+* Fix - Fix Easy Digital Downloads tickets stock being borked after updating capacity.
 Thanks to @lvdesigner and @artstream8401 for flagging this!
 [106741]
 * Fix - Prevent ticket unavailability message from displaying twice with multiple ticket providers [110014]
 * Tweak - Adjusted order status output in the tickets order report tab to use translated version.
 Props to @websource for the report [109640]
-* Feature - Include RSVP, Tribe Commerce, WooTickets and EDD tickets fields data in WP personal data export [108488]
+* Feature - Include RSVP, Tribe Commerce, WooCommerce tickets and Easy Digital Downloads tickets fields data in WP personal data export [108488]

 = [4.7.5] 2018-07-09 =